hassan-elshafei/TodoTask/README.md

 ## About this solution

-This is a layered startup solution based on [Domain Driven Design (DDD)](https://docs.abp.io/en/abp/latest/Domain-Driven-Design) practises.
+This is a layered startup solution based on [Domain Driven Design (DDD)](https://docs.abp.io/en/abp/latest/Domain-Driven-Design) practices.
 All the fundamental ABP modules are already installed.

 ### Pre-requirements